-4. They also offer guided setup and restore, so that getting back your lost information is as easy as possible.
+- They also offer guided setup and restoration, so that getting back your lost information is as easy as possible.

 Shirt Pocket’s SuperDuper! v3 is an alternative to Carbon Copy Cloner.
 It’s a simpler app, where many of the features are free, and the full app is more affordable.
 SuperDuper! has been around for a healthy 14 years, and although new features have been added, the app looks a little dated.

 The interface is very easy to use.
 Just choose which drive to back up, which drive to clone it onto, and the type of backup you want to perform.
 Like Carbon Copy Cloner, it will create a fully bootable backup and can update it with just the changes you’ve made since the last backup.

 Econ Technologies ChronoSync is a versatile app with many talents.
 It can synchronize files between your computers, backup your files and folders, and create a bootable clone of your hard drive.
 This one app can perform every type of backup you need.

 Restoring files backed up by ChronoSync can be as easy as browsing for the backed-up file using Finder and copying it, or using the app itself to sync your files back to your hard drive.